 ACCPs fulfil a unique and vital role in the workforce of a critical care unit.
-Because the role transcends medicine and spans other disciplines such as nursing and AHPs, ACCPs cannot be represented by these other disciplines.
+Because the role cuts across other disciplines such as nursing and AHPs, ACCPs cannot be represented by these other disciplines.
 The ACCP role therefore requires independent representation at unit meetings.
-Where ACCP numbers are low, representation may be delegated to the consultant ACCP supervisor, although this should be a transient and temporary arrangement until the ACCPs can be made available or ACCP numbers grow to allow direct representation by ACCPs themselves.
+Where ACCP numbers are low, representation may be delegated to the consultant supervisor, although this should be a transient and temporary arrangement until the ACCPs can be made available or ACCP numbers grow to allow direct representation by ACCPs themselves.

-The FICM encourage ACCPs to meet their consultant ACCP supervisor on a regular basis to ensure two-way transparency in any matters which may arise.
+The FICM encourages ACCPs to meet their consultant supervisor on a regular basis to ensure two-way transparency in any matters which may arise.
 This will allow any issues to be addressed in a timely fashion.

 ACCPs should have independent representation on any Advanced Practice workstreams within the organisation.
-This will require close links with the Trust or Health Board advanced practice lead-something which would usually be delegated to the lead ACCP (where one exists).
+This will require close links with the Trust or Health Board Advanced Practice Lead - something which would usually be delegated to the lead ACCP (where one exists).
 Where a lead ACCP does not exist, individual ACCPs will need to forge this link themselves to ensure appropriate representation at an organisational level.